 The Reality of Aging Joints

-- Feline Arthritis: It’s a staggering statistic, but about 90% of cats over 12 show signs of arthritis.
-It’s a quiet pain that makes every leap a gamble.
+- Feline Arthritis: It's a well-documented finding -- a 2002 JAVMA radiographic study of 100 cats over 12 found evidence of degenerative joint disease in 90% of the cats examined.
+It's a quiet pain that makes every leap a gamble.

 - Muscle Loss: Without that youthful muscle mass, power jumps are a thing of the past.